 We conducted an online 3x3x2 between-subjects experiment to test whether these biases exist and if so, whether particular debiasing techniques may reduce these biases.
 In eighteen different scenarios, mock jurors were asked to assess damages for different smartphone features.
 The three manipulations involved: 1) rotating three features so that they were either the feature-in-suit or one of the other features defendant identified as contributing to the smartphone’s overall value; 2) changing the jury verdict form so that mock jurors had to evaluate both the feature-in-suit and other features together; and 3) having the defendant explicitly call out the plaintiff for anchoring the jury in an irrationally high number.

-The results suggest that the two cognitive biases were at play when juries assessed damages for two tested features (camera resolution and enhanced security), but not a third (amount of storage).
-That may be because the value of increased storage was familiar to mock jurors while the values of the other two features were not.
-Modifying the jury verdict form reduced, but did not eliminate the primary effect of the saliency bias, while the defendant’s tactic of de-biasing the jury did not significantly reduce damages.
+The results suggest that some combination of the saliency bias and anchoring were at play when juries considered all three tested features.
+However, for the storage feature the results were only significant for the feature’s relative rank, not its dollar valuation.
+That may be because mock jurors are familiar with the cost of increased storage.
+Modifying the jury verdict form reduced, but did not eliminate, the primary effect of the saliency bias, while the defendant’s tactic of exposing the plaintiff’s anchor did not significantly reduce damages.
 In addition, qualitative comments suggested that some mock jurors resisted the jury instructions designed to compensate plaintiffs for the missing feature and instead assessed damages to punish the defendant.

 Keywords: empirical, remedies, juries, damages, patent, anchoring, saliency, framing effects